znsio/specmatic-documentation/documentation/contract_tests.md

 In it, set the "host" and "port" properties to tell Specmatic where to find the application.
 You can also start the application in that class.

-Add `specmatic.json` at the project root, as described in the previous section.
+Add the Specmatic configuration file at the project root, as described in the previous section.

 `SpecmaticJUnitSupport` is a dynamic JUnit5 test.
-It will read the contracts from `specmatic.json` and run them.
+It will read the contracts from the Specmatic configuration file and run them.
 Alternatively, you can implement `SpecmaticContractTest` interface to customize your contract tests.

 Since it is a JUnit5 test, you can run it in all the ways you are used to.
 If you run it in the IDE, you'll see the results in your IDEs GUI.
 If you run `mvn test`, Surefire will store the results of the contract tests in the JUnit XML output file alongside any other JUnit tests in your project.
 The same applies to `./gradlew test`.